Quadrilaterals inscribed in convex curves: Singular curves

+\begin{corollary}[{Assuming~\cite{GreeneLobb20circularQuads}}] Any circular quadrilateral $Q$, with signed angles $\lambda$ and $\mu$ as above, can be inscribed into any $\gamma\in \COnePW$ whose inner and outer angles are all larger than $\min(|\lambda|,|\mu|)$. \end{corollary}

+The lower bound $\min(|\lambda|,|\mu|)$ is best possible, as can be seen by taking as $\gamma$ the union of two congruent circular arcs that meet at their endpoints in a given angle.

 \paragraph{Acknowledgement.} I wish to thank Arseniy Akopyan, Sergey Avvakumov, Roman Karasev and Sebastian Matschke for valuable correspondence.
 In particular one of Akopyan's questions led to Section~\ref{secTrapezoidsOnNonConvexCurves}.
 The plane geometry software Cinderella~\cite{RichterGebertKortenkamp12cinderella2manual} was a useful visualization tool when finding Proposition~\ref{propInjectivityOfP4} and its proof.
+Moreover, I thank the anonymous referee for valuable comments.
+This research was supported by the Initiative d'excellence de l'Universit\'e de Bordeaux (IdEx) and by Simons Foundation grant \#{}550023 at Boston University.